Salesforce Web-to-Lead Forms — Are There Better Alternatives?

 How to create Salesforce web-to-lead forms

-You can easily create Salesforce web-to-lead forms.
+You can easily create and implement Salesforce web-to-lead forms on your website, by using the following steps.

 Salesforce web-to-lead forms can capture a variety of data, depending on the fields that are included in the form.
 By default, Salesforce web-to-lead forms capture the following data: